ClouDesire/docusaurus/docs/onboarding.md

 ---
 id: onboarding
-title: Onboarding a new application
+title: Onboarding a new product on the catalog
-sidebar_label: Onboarding a new application
+sidebar_label: Onboarding a new product
 ---

 In this section you will learn how to start the onboarding process of your